drnpkr/sdn-lab-assignment/README.md

 ### Developing RYU applications

 Ryu is written fully in python script.
-To develop your own aplication you can start with opening related files in the =.../ryu/app= folder with your favorite editor (which is vi) and edit them.
+To develop your own aplication you can start with opening related files in the `.../ryu/app` folder with your favorite editor (which is vi) and edit them.
 Do not forget to restart ryu after making any changes.

-To get some ideas about developing applications you can start with [[http://ryu.readthedocs.io/en/latest/writing_ryu_app.html][this tutorial]].
+To get some ideas about developing applications you can start with [this tutorial](http://ryu.readthedocs.io/en/latest/writing_ryu_app.html).

 #### Packets with the RYU packet library
 ---